ydb-platform/ydb/ydb/docs/en/core/devops/ansible/preparing-vms-with-terraform.md

 * 9 VMs in three availability zones (16 vCPU, 32 GB RAM, additional 200GB disk for data).
 * Cloud network, public and private subnets (per subnet per availability zone).
 * Private DNS zone.
-* Security groups allowing ICMP and traffic on ports: 22, 65535, 19001, 8765, 2135.
+* Security groups allowing ICMP and traffic on ports: 22, 65535, 19001, 8765, and 2135.

-Most cluster parameters are adjustable (number of VMs, size and type of connected disks, number of networks, DNS zone domain name, etc.), but please note that the defaults are minimum recommended values so changing them downwards may lead to issues.
+Most cluster parameters are adjustable (number of VMs, size and type of connected disks, number of networks, DNS zone domain name, etc.), but please note that the defaults are minimum recommended values, so changing them downwards may cause issues.

 ## Create infrastructure in AWS to deploy {{ ydb-short-name }} cluster {#aws-cluster}